astrotutor9/Pico_Simple_Micropython_Rover/README.md

 The code now needs be changed to have the new LED added to it.
 This time there is a small piece of code using a for loop to repeat the commands a number of times.
 The word flashes could be anything you like.
 Blinks, twinkle, toggle, Fido, it doesn't matter.
 Just choose a word that means something to you and the code.
 The range is how many from zero to 4 but not including four.
 0, 1, 2, 3 so still four times.
 Computers count from zero not one.
 Try changing the (4) to (1,4).
 This time the range is from one to four.
 But it doesn't include four, the count is just 1, 2, 3.

+Also note that the code after the for line is indented in by a tab or four spaces.
+If the colon : at the end of the line is not ommitted then Thonny should indent automatically for you.

-The new LED has been labelled red1 (that's red one) because later there will be a second red LED.
-It could, of course, be called redOne, or red_one.
+The new LED has been labelled red because that was the colour of the first LED I put in the board.
+It could, of course, have been green or blue.
 I hope you are getting the idea about making sensible labelling.

 ```
+# A simple coding exercise to build a two wheeled rover using
+# a Raspberry Pi Pico in MicroPython

 from machine import Pin
 from time import sleep

 builtinLed = Pin(25, Pin.OUT)
-red1 = Pin(22, Pin.OUT)
+red = Pin(22, Pin.OUT)

 # Simple indication to show Pico is powered and script is running
 builtinLed(1)

 for flashes in range(4):
-    red1(1)
+    red(1)
     sleep(0.5)
-    red1(0)
+    red(0)
     sleep(0.5)
 ```